Refinancing Your Home

 Breaking a closed mortgage to transfer to a new lender,

-Refinancing also offers borrowers the chance to shorten or extend their loan terms.
-Shortening a mortgage’s term can help homeowners build equity in a property at a faster rate, while lengthening terms can result in lower monthly payments.
+Refinancing also offers borrowers the chance to shorten or extend their amortizations.
+Shortening a mortgage’s amortization can help homeowners build equity in a property at a faster rate, while lengthening terms can result in lower monthly payments.
+We at the Wilson Team can help teach you how to invest and actually help your mortgage work along side your investments.
+It does not always make sense to pay the mortgage down first in the financial plan.

 Additionally, borrowers can decide to utilize either an variable rate mortgage or a fixed rate mortgage, weighing the advantages and disadvantages of each.